Foreign object in the skin: First aid

 In addition, seek medical help if:

-• The object is hard to see (as with clear glass) or doesn't come out easily (as with a fishhook).
+• The object is hard to see, such as clear glass, or doesn't come out easily, such as can happen with a fishhook.

 • The injury involves an eye or is close to an eye.

-• The wound is deep or dirty and the injured person's last tetanus vaccination was more than five years ago.
-The doctor may recommend a booster.
+• The wound is deep or dirty, and the injured person's last tetanus vaccination was more than five years ago.
+Your healthcare professional may recommend a booster.

 © 2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use